Hritika-2001/T2_24_MDS606_Hrtika/Research_Outline.md

 #### •	Hypotheses:<br />

-“Can e-learning platforms using AI provide better personalized education experiences?”<br />

-"Does the integration of AI into e-learning platforms significantly improve the delivery of personalized education experiences?"<br />

-"Do traditional ways of teaching in e-learning platforms achieve similar personalized education outcomes compared to those using AI?"<br />

-- AI-based personalized education platform can significantly enhance students satistisfaction level.
-- AI-based personalized education platform can significantly improve students' performance/outcomes
+-"AI-driven personalized education platforms can notably boost students' satisfaction levels."
+-  "Using AI in personalized education platforms can lead to a marked improvement in student performance and outcomes."
-- AI-based personalized education platform can significantly improve students' experience
+- "AI-powered personalized learning platforms can significantly enhance the overall educational experience for students."
-- AI-based personalized education platform can significantly improve students' engagement/participation
+- "Incorporating AI in personalized education platforms can greatly increase student engagement and participation."

 ## Ethical Considerations:<br />